cstuder/parse-valueholder/README.md

 This simple library provides immutable typed value holder objects (DTO) with the readonly fields timestamp, location, parameter and value.

-Also provides a row object containing an array of values.
+Also provides a iterable row object containing an array of values and some simple statistic methods.

 ## Example